OWASP/CheatSheetSeries/cheatsheets/Java_Security_Cheat_Sheet.md

         KeysetHandle bobPublicKey = bob.getPublicKey();

-        // This keypair generation shoud be reperformed every so often in order to
+        // This keypair generation should be reperformed every so often in order to
         // obtain a new shared secret to avoid a long lived shared secret.

         // Alice encrypts a message to send to Bob